Meng0625/immcantation/README.md

 Ig Tool Suite
 ==============================================================================

-Currently, this repository contains only the cluster update script:
+Currently, this repository contains the cluster update script:

-scripts/update_igtools.sh
+* scripts/update_igtools.sh

+Various presto and changeo pipeline scripts:

+* pipelines/presto
+* pipelines/changeo

-And a collection of guidelines in the Wiki about coding style, version control and building packages.
+And a collection of guidelines in the Wiki about coding style, version control and creating packages.